 Hunter Gardner is a writer and performer in Brooklyn.
 He has studied improv and sketch with The Upright Citizens Brigade (UCB) and The Brooklyn Comedy Collective under Annie Donley and Philip Markle.
-His humor articles have been published on McSweeney’s and Points In Case.
+His humor articles have been published on McSweeney’s, Points In Case, and Robot Butt.

 Gardner first chopped his chops in Charleston, SC as a company member at Theatre 99 while also self-producing several indie sketch, improv, and stand-up shows.
 His one-man show Drinking With Jesus was co-written and directed by Henry Riggs (Nameless Numberhead), and toured along the east coast.